-Adding any custom UI is understandable since every manufacturer wants their Flagship phones to have unique features on software, if not on a hardware level.
+Adding any custom UI is understandable since every manufacturer like Samsung or Xiaomi wants their Flagship phones to have unique features on software, if not on a hardware level.
 But forced telemetry is unacceptable morally as well as legally in some parts of the world, such as the EU.
 In countries like India where the data protection law is minimal, Phones ship with pre-installed applications which can be accurately termed as bloatware.
-While removing these installed applications can be easy, some applications may be locked by vendors that may not be uninstalled.
+While removing these installed applications can be easy, some applications may be locked by OEMs that may not be uninstalled.

-Using the Universal Android Debloater, you can uninstall these stubborn applications from your device, at least at the user level (since your device isn’t rooted).
-It uses the ADB (Android Debug Bridge) command line tool in the background to communicate with the device and is also able to safely remove unused and non-utilized applications from your device.
-This tutorial guides you through debloating an Android device using this tool.
+Using the Universal Android Debloater GUI, you can debloat non-rooted android phones (that is, uninstall these unnecessary and obscure system apps from your device), at least at the user level (since your device isn’t rooted).
+It uses the ADB (Android Debug Bridge) command line tool in the background to communicate with the device, and is also able to safely remove unused and non-utilized system apps applications from your device.
+This tutorial guides you through debloating an Android device using this tool, you can use it on rooted as well as non-rooted android devices.

 To install ADB on your Linux distribution, type the following commands in your terminal, depending on your distro: